Tricked-dev/Speech-To-Text-Bot/README.md

 - `/invite`: Displays an invite link to add the bot to your Discord server.
 - `/help`: Displays a list of available commands.

 In addition to the slash commands, the bot also supports a message context command.
-Simply right click the message and click `Transcribe Message` and the bot will transcribe the message and send it in the same channel.
+Simply right click the message and click `Apps -> Transcribe Message` and the bot will transcribe the message and send it in the same channel.

 ### Help